The Lockers

 The Lockers (originally named The Campbell Lockers) was a dance group formed by Toni Basil and Don "Campbellock" Campbell in 1971.
 Active throughout the 1970s, they were pioneers of street dance.
-Don Campbell is the founder of the locking dance style, and originally, Locking was called The Campbellock—a style that was based on the dance and song that Don Campbell created.
-Toni Basil met Campbell at a club in 1971 and together they formed The Lockers as a dance group.
-Toni Basil, who became Campbell's girlfriend, also served as The Lockers' manager, and was responsible for staging the act.
+Campbell is the founder of the locking dance style, and originally, locking was called The Campbellock—a style that was based on the dance and song that Campbell created.
+Basil met Campbell at a club in 1971 and together they formed The Lockers as a dance group.
+Basil, who became Campbell's girlfriend, also served as The Lockers' manager, and was responsible for staging the act.
 All the dancers contributed steps and choreography with their unique and individual styles.
-By 1975 they were "Dancing their way to stardom" on their own.
+By 1975 they were "dancing their way to stardom" on their own.
 Individual members' contributions (as soloist performers) to the dance style and group image coupled with their unique presentation in staging and concept broke down many barriers.
 It has been said on the reality dance competition So You Think You Can Dance that "The Lockers' emergence on the dance scene changed the face of dance not only for street dancers but for dance in general and has made street dance a true American art form."

 Performances

-The Lockers' many television appearances include Saturday Night Live, Soul Train, Carol Burnett, The Tonight Show Starring Johnny Carson, the ABC sitcom What's Happening!! and The Midnight Special (Ohio Players performance).
-They have performed live on stage at Radio City Music Hall, Carnegie Hall, Disneyland, The MGM Grand Las Vegas, Harrah's Reno, and Harrah's Lake Tahoe.
+Some of the Lockers' television appearances included Saturday Night Live, Soul Train, Carol Burnett, The Tonight Show Starring Johnny Carson, the ABC sitcom What's Happening!! and The Midnight Special (Ohio Players performance).
+They performed live on stage at Radio City Music Hall, Carnegie Hall, Disneyland, The MGM Grand Las Vegas, Harrah's Reno, and Harrah's Lake Tahoe.
 The group was animated for their appearance in the 1982 film Hey Good Lookin' directed by Ralph Bakshi.
 They appeared in commercials for Schlitz Malt Liquor and Billy Preston's "Nothing From Nothing".